ran-sama/16bit-fram-spi-spidev/README.md

 Writing at 20MHz SPI speeds is even faster than with my dedicated CH341a programmer which takes about 600ms on my desktop.
 The poor reading performance might be caused by inefficient coding on my end in Python 3 itself.
 Piping to sha1sum also saves 200ms so it might be my slow SD card too.
 As long as it is below 1 second I see no reason to improve it yet.

 This FRAM module (FM25W256) provides longer retention (151 years), more cycles (10^14) and unnoticeable (~90ns) write delays.
 Despite its name ferroelectric RAM is actually non-volatile.
-It will outlive any EEPROM and NAND based storage, the latter you'd find in SSDs or USB flash storage.
+It will outlive any EEPROM and NAND based storage, the latter familiar from SSDs or USB flash storage.

 ## Benefits